w3c/trace-context/spec/20-http_header_format.md

     1. If the size of header is shorter than 55 characters -implementation should not parse header and should restart the trace.
     2. Try parse `trace-id`: from the first dash - next 32 characters.
-       Implementation MUST check 32 characters to be hex.
+       Implementations MUST check 32 characters to be hex.
 Make sure they are followed by dash.
     3. Try parse `parent-id`: from the second dash at 35th position - 16
        characters.
-Implementation MUST check 16 characters to be hex.
+Implementations MUST check 16 characters to be hex.
 Make sure this is followed by a dash.
     4. Try parse sampling bit of `flags`:  2 characters from third dash.
        Following with either end of string or a dash.
 If all three values were parsed successfully - implementation should use them.
-Implementation MUST NOT parse or assume anything about any fields unknown for this version.
+Implementations MUST NOT parse or assume anything about any fields unknown for this version.
-       Implementation MUST use these fields to construct the new `traceparent` field according to the highest version of the specification known to the implementation (in this specification it is `00`).
+       Implementations MUST use these fields to construct the new `traceparent` field according to the highest version of the specification known to the implementation (in this specification it is `00`).